SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 #### Define the asynchronous dropdown property pane control

-In the **src/controls/PropertyPaneAsyncDropdown** folder create a new file called **PropertyPaneAsyncDropdown.ts** and set its contents to:
+In the **src/controls/PropertyPaneAsyncDropdown** folder create a new file named **PropertyPaneAsyncDropdown.ts** and enter the following code:

 ```ts
 import * as React from 'react';